 - Warranty will cover rust/corrosion and/or pitting on one component, one time only, under appropriate conditions.
-If a vehicle is exhibiting any of these conditions on more than one component, warranty coverage will be denied. - Warranty will cover rust/corrosion and/or pitting on multiple components only if they are the same component (i.e. both mirrors, both rider footboards, etc.) - Warranty will not cover rust/corrosion and/or pitting on wheels at any time unless the condition had been properly documented in the DPQA.
-For warrantable conditions see Cosmetic Quality Guide. - Warranty will not cover rust/corrosion and/or pitting as a result of damage from road debris, hazards, neglect, chemical exposure or abuse/misuse of the motorcycle. - Warranty will not cover rust/corrosion inside fuel tanks. - Warranty will not cover rust/corrosion and/or pitting or part wear that results from off-road use.
+If a vehicle is exhibiting any of these conditions on more than one component, warranty coverage will be denied. - 2.
+Warranty will cover rust/corrosion and/or pitting on multiple components only if they are the same component (i.e. both mirrors, both rider footboards, etc.) - Warranty will not cover rust/corrosion and/or pitting on wheels at any time unless the condition had been properly documented in the DPQA.
+For warrantable conditions see Cosmetic Quality Guide. - Warranty will not cover rust/corrosion and/or pitting as a result of damage from road debris, hazards, neglect, chemical exposure or abuse/misuse of the motorcycle. - 5.
+Warranty will not cover rust/corrosion inside fuel tanks.

-The owner is responsible for protecting the motorcycle from any cosmetic damage resulting from use and/or from exposure to the elements.
+The owner is responsible for protecting the motorcycle from any cosmetic concerns that result from use and/or from exposure to the elements.